ocbe-uio/imml/docs/development/contributing.rst

 ~~~~~~~~~~~~~

 Currently, repositories offering deep learning methods lack a unified convention.
 To address this, `iMML` adopts
-the `Lightning AI <https://lightning.ai/docs/pytorch/stable/starter/introduction.html>`_ library, which provides a
+the `Lightning <https://lightning.ai/docs/pytorch/stable/starter/introduction.html>`_ library, which provides a
 structured and flexible framework for implementing deep learning models.
 By standardizing deep learning methods in
-`iMML` using the Lightning library, we ensure that all implementations are robust, reproducible, and easy to extend.
+`iMML` using theLightning library, we ensure that all implementations are robust, reproducible, and easy to extend.

 Dataset defition
 ^^^^^^^^^^^^^^^^